Clustering and External Validity in Randomized Controlled Trials: Setup and finite-sample results

 Let $n=\sum_{k=1}^Kn_k$ denote the total number of households in the $K$ villages.
 We may be more interested in learning

 rather than

 or

 The second parameter is the average effect of the treatment on households' investments, conditional on the specific village and household shocks that arose during the experiment.
 The third parameter is the average effect of the treatment on households' investments, conditional only on the specific village shocks.
 The first parameter is the average effect of the treatment, net of those specific shocks.
-This parameter is more externally valid than the other two, as it applies beyond the specific circumstances that occurred during the experiment.\footnote{On the other hand, $ATE$ still only applies to the villages participating in the experiment.
-Recent articles that consider treatment effects extrapolation outside of the estimation sample include, e.g., \cite{dehejia2019local} or \cite{bo2019assessing}.}
+This parameter is more externally valid than the other two, as it applies beyond the specific circumstances that occurred during the experiment.\footnote{On the other hand, $ATE$ still only applies to the villages participating in the experiment.}

 Let $D_{ik}$ be an indicator for whether household $i$ in village $k$ is treated, let $\textbf{D}_k$ be a vector stacking the treatment indicators of all households in village $k$, and let $\textbf{D}$ be a matrix stacking these vectors.
 We consider the following assumption: